-Psycho-social risks (PSR) cover a wide array of health issues related to the work environment, encompassing both psychological and physiological problems.
+Psycho-Social risks (PSR) cover a wide array of health issues related to the work environment, encompassing both psychological and physiological problems.
 Because they have received attention primarily from sociologists and psychologists, they may have been either underestimated or ignored by management in the past.

+Psycho-Social Risks in the Workplace: Does management care?
 Contributing Professors: Annick Ancelin-Bourguignon, ESSEC Business School, Prof Naotaka Watanabe, Keio Business School, Adrian Zicari, ESSEC Business School, Gérard de Pouvourville, ESSEC Business School

 The importance of these issues and their impact on the productivity of employees are clear, so organizations and managers must find a way to alleviate them.
 However, this is easier said than done, as modern trends in management systems and performance assessment tend to actually exacerbate PSR.
 As such, rather than adopting short-term, “band-aid” solutions to these issues, it may be necessary to reassess the overall management approach.

-Views on PSR
+Views on Psycho-social risk

-Second, there is the industrial view, which considers PSR to be like any other industrial risk and which should therefore be treated as such.
+Second, there is the industrial view, which considers Psycho-social risks to be like any other industrial risk and which should therefore be treated as such.
 Third, the psycho-sociological view suggests that there is a weakening of communities at work.
 It should be pointed out, however, that research is incomplete and none of these views claims to fully address organizational context and the influence of management systems.

 At what cost?

 PSR is a growing problem in workplaces.
 It requires identifying the various contributing factors and positing potential ways to address them.
-Estimates for the economic impact of PSR vary by country but are likely to be very high.
+Estimates for the economic impact of Psycho-social risks vary by country but are likely to be very high.
 In 2002, the cost of stress at work and related mental health problems was already, on average, 3-4% of gross national product in the fifteen countries then in the EU, amounting to €265 billion (USD 250 billion) annually.

 Finally, unrestrained PMS clash with values that some companies claim to adhere to in their annual reports – “our employees are our most important asset”.
 Workplaces are a source of not only subsistence but also social interaction, self-esteem, etc., and unchecked evaluation and compensation systems often represent the threat of punishment as a daily experience.
 The argument can therefore be made that the use of certain managerial practices, including PMS, should be minimized to the greatest extent possible.

 Stress can be positive too

 The first is the pressure dimension, which can have a positive effect on performance.
 The second is the threat dimension, which adversely affects performance.
 The two dimensions do not necessarily share a close correlation.
 A preliminary study by ESSEC suggests that limited resources increase both dimensions of stress, and highly interactive use of PMS by top management (not merely one-way or top down) decreases both dimensions of stress.

-Mentoring as a solution
+Mitigating Psycho-social risks: Mentoring as a solution

 A mentoring program is characterized by a carefully constructed environment that facilitates a developmental relationship between the mentor and mentee.
 Relationships are overseen and monitored by administrators or coordinators, who may be “laymen” or experienced and qualified PSR professional.
 A pilot study on mentoring by Dr. Watanabe of Keio Business School found that there was a positive correlation between how much “mentee” experience an employee had received in the past and their present job satisfaction.

-PSR are mainly a consequence of management systems rather than individual managers.
+Psycho-social risks are mainly a consequence of management systems rather than individual managers.
 Modern management systems can be highly impersonal and it may be beneficial to re-emphasize relationships and restore a sense of community at work.
 In essence, it is important to foster a climate of trust that makes it possible to raise concerns or issues of stress – naturally.